Google Antigravity

 • Shell command execution

 Both work with any OpenAI-compatible provider.
-Point the base URL at Standard Compute and get unlimited frontier-model compute from $9/mo flat — no per-token billing, no 429 rate limits.
+Point the base URL at Standard Compute and get frontier-model compute with no usage limits from $39/mo flat — no per-token billing, no 429 rate limits.

 OpenCode setup guide →